-One of the most notable roles that have existed in the soccer world is the “player-manager” role.
+One of the most notable roles that has existed in the football world is the “player-manager” role.

-Several soccer stars upon retirement or close to retirement have managed to take up this role in soccer with some notable names being Vincent Kompany at Anderlecht, Wayne Rooney at Derby County, Kenny Dalglish at Liverpool, Romário at Vasco da Gama, and a lot of other notable names.
+Several soccer stars, upon retirement or nearing retirement, have managed to take up this role in soccer, with notable names including Vincent Kompany at Anderlecht, Wayne Rooney at Derby County, Kenny Dalglish at Liverpool, Romário at Vasco da Gama, and many other notable figures.

 However, what does this role mean and what does it involve?
-What right does a player-manager have and how does the football governing bodies such as FIFA, UEFA, and others view this concept in the round leather game?
+What rights does a player-manager have, and how do football governing bodies, such as FIFA, UEFA, and others, view this concept in the round leather game?

 READ: What Does Full Time (FT) Mean In Soccer?